 See the film here.
 (At the bottom of the right-hand column.)

-The piece, commissioned by the Laurence Sterne Trust as part of its Voice from the Pulpit project, presents Sterne’s last sermon, The Case of Hezekiah & the Messengers, which grapples with the moral problem of doing the right thing for the wrong reason.
+The piece, commissioned in 2013 by the Laurence Sterne Trust as part of its Voice from the Pulpit project, presents Sterne’s last sermon, The Case of Hezekiah & the Messengers, which grapples with the moral problem of doing the right thing for the wrong reason.
 Sterne was a non-residentiary canon of York Minster, where his uncle was the Archbishop.
 During his lifetime, Sterne’s sermons were as famous as his novels, and the Trust’s commission is intended to draw attention to a neglected literary form.

 The piece ends with a setting of the epitaph on Sterne’s gravestone, now in the porch of Coxwold church.
 The title is taken from the couplet: